 The treasury stock method is used to calculate the potentially dilutive effect of stock options, RSUs, public warrants and private placement warrants.
-The earnout shares are excluded from basic and diluted EPS until the market conditions have been met (see more detail on the earnout shares in Note 14).
+The earnout shares are contingently issuable; therefore, the earnout shares are excluded from basic and diluted EPS until the market conditions have been met (see more detail on the earnout shares in Note 14).
 For the periods presented, the public and private placement warrants are out of the money; therefore, the public and private placement warrants are antidilutive and excluded from diluted net income per share.